FAQs

 • 13 and older

 • My approach to therapy is distinct in that it prioritizes a holistic and culturally attuned perspective, grounded in the principles of decolonization.
-I believe that traditional therapeutic models often fail to fully consider the unique lived experiences of individuals, especially those from marginalized communities.
+I believe that traditional therapeutic models often fail to fully consider the unique lived experiences of individuals, especially those from historically oppressed communities.
 I consider the impact of historical and systemic oppression on mental health and integrate somatic practices into therapy to address the mind-body connection.
 This helps to release stored trauma and process emotions in a way that traditional talk therapy alone may not fully address.

 • In our sessions, we begin by creating a safe, non-judgmental space where you can openly express yourself.
 Each session is tailored to your needs, whether you're working through trauma, managing anxiety, or exploring relational dynamics.
 We may incorporate a variety of tools, including talk therapy, somatic practices, Brainspotting, mindfulness, and grounding techniques, depending on your goals and current emotional state.